dexidp/dex/Documentation/kubernetes.md

 * Deploying an API server with specific flags.
 * Dex is running on HTTPS.
-  * Custom CA files must be accessible by the API server (likely through volume mounts).
+  * Custom CA files must be accessible by the API server.
 * Dex is accessible to both your browser and the Kubernetes API server.

 Use the following flags to point your API server(s) at dex. `dex.example.com` should be replaced by whatever DNS name or IP address dex is running under.